Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: More results and discussion

 \textbf{Evaluation.} We consider two cases in which a model could perform poorly in a PFL setting: \textbf{1)} it suffers over-fitting, or \textbf{2)} it suffers under-fitting; \ie, not well-personalized to each client's data distribution.
 We adopt two evaluation metrics to better contextualize the quality of the trained model.
-First, we follow the \PFLBed procedure in~\autoref{s_pflbed} to prepare for each domain a ``class-balanced'' test set and re-weight it with $\sP_m(y)$ to calculate the personalized accuracy for client $m$.
+First, we follow the \PFLBed procedure in~\cref{s_pflbed} to prepare for each domain a ``class-balanced'' test set and re-weight it with $\sP_m(y)$ to calculate the personalized accuracy for client $m$.
 (As a reminder, each client has data from one single domain.)
 Second, we disregard the re-weighting step but directly evaluate each personalized model using the ``class-balanced'' test set of its corresponding domain.
-(That is, we directly calculate the performance on the global test set assigned in step 2 of the \PFLBed procedure in~\autoref{s_pflbed} for each client model, without any re-weighting.)
+(That is, we directly calculate the performance on the global test set assigned in step 2 of the \PFLBed procedure in~\cref{s_pflbed} for each client model, without any re-weighting.)

 Without loss of generality, let us assume that each test set has the same number of test images $N_m$, and each test sample is indexed by $j$.
 The two metrics mentioned above can be formulated as:

 The personalized accuracy weighs each test sample by $\sP_m(y_j)$ to reflect the class distribution of client $m$'s training data.
 This can be considered the standard personalized accuracy in literature.
 The global accuracy, in contrast, treats each test sample of client $m$'s domain equally.
 To summarize the accuracies of clients, we simply take the average over their accuracy.